 - Cream Cheese

-First!
-Slice the potatoes very thin to about 1/8 inch.
-Toss them in a bowl with olive oil, granulated garlic, black pepper and paprika.
-Feel free to vary up the seasonings to your personal tastes.
+Slice the potatoes very thin to about 1/8 inch, then toss them in a bowl with olive oil, granulated garlic, black pepper and paprika.

-Bake them at 350°F until they just start to crisp up and the edges brown, about 15 minutes or so, perhaps a bit longer.
-Just keep an eye on them.
+Bake them at 350°F until they just start to crisp up and the edges brown, 15 minutes or so, then layer them on a baking sheet.
+Top them with cooked cubed corned beef.

-Basically, melt the butter and make a roux with flour.
-Brown that a bit, then swirl in your beer.
+Make the beer cheese sauce by melting the butter in a saucepan.
+Add the flour and stir to make a roux.
+Cook a couple minutes to brown, then swirl in your beer.
 I used Guinness Blonde for this, which worked perfectly, though can use other beer to your preference.

-Drizzle the cheese over the top of your Irish Nachos, like so.
+Drizzle the cheese over the top of your Irish Pub Nachos, like so, then top with extra shredded cheddar cheese.

 At the end, it should look something like this...

 Now!
-Bake this up about 10 minutes at 350°F to warm it up just right.
+Bake for 10 minutes at 350°F (175 C) to warm it up just right for nice melty cheese.

 Recipe Tips & Notes